 In fact, the Court has recognized the authority of the General Assembly to implement and enforce the single subject requirement itself.
-As the Court explained, in passing C.R.S. § 1-40-106.5, the General Assembly described through a legislative declaration the concerns behind the single subject rule, and it "directed" that the single subject and title requirements for initiatives be liberally construed, 'so as to avert the practices against which they are aimed and, at the same time, to preserve and protect the right of initiative and referendum."
-In re Title, Ballot Title and Submission Clause, and Summary with regard to a Proposed Petition for an Amendment to the Constitution of the State of Colorado Adding Subsection (10) to Section 20 of Article X (Amend Tabor 25), 900 P.2d 121, 124-25 (Colo.
+As the Court explained, in passing C.R.S. § 1-40-106.5, the General Assembly described through a legislative declaration the concerns behind the single subject rule, and it "directed that the single subject and title requirements for initiatives be liberally construed, 'so as to avert the practices against which they are aimed and, at the same time, to preserve and protect the right of initiative and referendum."
+In re Title, Ballot Title and Submission Clause, and Summary with regard to a Proposed Petition for an

+Amendment to the Constitution of the State of Colorado Adding Subsection (10) to Section 20 of Article X (Amend Tabor 25), 900 P.2d 121, 124-25 (Colo.
 1995) (quoting C.R.S. § 1-40-106.5) (emphasis added).
 This Court has relied on that legislative declaration from the time immediately following its enactment, see id., and it remains a source of consistent direction for this Court as well as the Title Board, see, e.g., In re Title, Ballot Title & Submission Clause for 2019-2020 #315, 2020 CO 61, ¶¶ 12-14, 500 P.3d 363, 365.

-Although the General Assembly has authorized the Board to fix titles and enforce the single subject requirement, see C.R.S. §§ 1-40-106 and -106.5, the legislature has not endowed it with authority to make its own legislative determinations or to change or deviate from those made by the General Assembly-or in this case, from the Proponents themselves.
+Although the General Assembly has authorized the Board to fix titles and enforce the single subject requirement, see C.R.S. §§ 1-40-106 and -106.5, the legislature has not endowed it with authority to make its own legislative determinations or to change or deviate from those made by the General Assembly.
 Rather, the Board must act within the limits prescribed by the General Assembly, which includes the "substantive requirements" of state statute as they affect the title setting process.
 See 2011-2012 Nos.
 67, 68, and 69, supra, 2013 CO 1, ¶ 16 (holding Board lacked authority to deviate from a "substantive" requirement of Title 1, Article 40, the mandatory attendance by both designated representatives at all hearings on their measure).
 And that is the situation here.
 The General Assembly has already pronounced, as an exercise of its police powers, that the regulation of beer and other alcohol beverages (i.e. wine and spirits) is "separate and distinct" at the "retail level."
 C.R.S. § 44-4-102(2).

-Initiative #115 effectively bypasses the statutory division of the regulation of wine and beer at retail.
+Initiative #128 effectively bypasses the statutory division of the regulation of wine and beer at retail.
 It allows for the sale of wine in food stores along with beer, and it also proposes an expansive new delivery scheme that operates at the retail level to deliver any and all alcohol beverages from licensees to consumers-beer, wine, hard liquor, as well as alcohol beverages by the drink.
-It does so under the guise of a delivery permit which triggers little real regulation of the companies that will provide this service.
 This is precisely the mixing of the regulation of beer with other alcohol beverages-substances of different potency and therefore different impact on consumers-that C.R.S. § 44-4-102(2) dictates should not generally occur, both in current statute and in this Initiative.
-The Title Board could not ignore a legislative finding of separateness by the General Assembly that Proponents themselves endorse.
+The Title Board could not ignore a legislative finding of separateness by the General Assembly.